 where $\Theta_{\rm MC}$ is defined by a factor 100 times the approximate angular size of the sound horizon at recombination.
 With the exception of the physical baryon density, we assign flat uninformative priors to all the parameters of equation~(\ref{eq:base_cosmomc}) as was done in \citet{Tr_ster_2020}.
 Our prior for $\omega_{\rm b}$ has to be restrictive, as our clustering measurements cannot constrain this parameter by themselves.
 Nevertheless, it is chosen to be approximately 25 times wider than the constraints on this parameter derived from \textit{Planck} data alone \citep{Planck2018}.
 Even though we do not sample the Hubble parameter $h$, we still need to specify the values allowed - our chosen range $0.5 < h< 0.9$ is wider than that of the KiDS-450 analysis of \citet{Hildebrandt_2016} and comparable to the one used in the DES-YR1 fiducial analysis of \citet{Abbott2017b}. \citet{Joudaki_2016} showed that the prior on $h$ has no impact on the significance of the $\sigma_8$ tension.
 We list all the priors used in this analysis in Table \ref{tab:priors}.

-\citet{Sanchez2021} classified all cosmological parameters into shape and evolution parameters.
-The former are parameters that control the shape of the linear-theory power spectrum expressed in Mpc units.
-The latter only affect the amplitude of $P_{\rm L}(k)$ at any given redshift.
-This means that the effect of all evolution parameters is degenerate: for a given set of shape parameters, the linear power spectra of all possible combinations of evolution parameters that lead to the same value of $\sigma_{12}(z)$ are identical.
+As discussed by \citet{Sanchez2021}, the effect of all evolution parameters on the linear matter power spectrum is degenerate: for a given set of shape parameters, the linear power spectra of all possible combinations of evolution parameters that lead to the same value of $\sigma_{12}(z)$ are identical.
 This behaviour is inherited by the non-linear matter power spectrum predicted by {\sc respresso}, which depends exclusively on $P_{\rm L}(k)$.
 However, the full model of $P(k,\mu)$ does not follow this simple degeneracy due to the effect of bias, RSD and AP distortions.